conker84/cy2py/README.md

 ## Magic arguments

-You can check the listo of accepted arguments by running the following command:
+You can check the list of accepted arguments by running the following command:

 `%cypher?`